• Loading stock data...

 The field of athletic training is expected to grow 13% by 2033, much faster than the 4% industry average across all occupations.
 One reason, especially within professional sports like the NBA, is the increased awareness of the impact of sports-related injuries on athletes.

 NBA athletic trainers are second only to the NFL in their earning potential.
-The NBA’s athletic trainers can earn up to $140,000 compared to the potential of up to $300,000 in the NFL.
+The NBA’s athletic trainers can earn up to over $140,000 compared to the potential of over $300,000 in the NFL.
+However, likely due to the smaller number of players and thus trainer roles in the NBA, salaries tend to be more competitive on the lower end compared to the NFL.

 As the NBA inches toward its first billion-dollar players, the trickle-down effect will surely benefit every member of an NBA team, including the athletic trainers.